Coupling an elastic string to an active bath: the emergence of inverse damping: Setup

 with typical field and momentum scales $\phi_c, \Pi_c$, \textit{e.g.}, the initial amplitude and momentum.
-Assuming the field is initially uncoupled from the particles and using the typical time-scale $L/v$ of the (uncoupled) Klein-Gordon equation on the ring with propagation speed $v$, one naturally takes $\Pi_c = m \phi_0 v/L$ and $\ve_\phi, \ve_\Pi $ become equal,
+Assuming the field is initially uncoupled from the particles and using the typical time scale $L/c$ of the (uncoupled) Klein-Gordon equation on the ring with propagation speed $c$, one naturally takes $\Pi_c = m \phi_0 c/L$ and obtains

-Thus, the times-scale $L/v$ should be much slower than that of the active particles, $L/c$, for large enough $c$ (at fixed $\alpha$).
-In other words, our assumption of time-scale separation is that $\sqrt{Y/m}\ll c$, as for a heavy string.\\ When integrating out the active particles, we keep track of the terms to order $\ve^2$ and focus on the behavior of the field at time scales $t \sim O(\ve^{-2})$, \textit{i.e.} the Markov approximation will be exact in the limit $\ve \to 0, t \to \infty$ keeping $\ve^2 t$ constant.
-We repeat that, referring to \eqref{original klein gordon equation}, we assume a soft, bounded, short-range coupling force $G$, {\it e.g.,} as in \eqref{vmo}, while the field itself is (originally) confined by the term with $M^2$.
+That makes the numbers \eqref{first epsilon} more concrete: the time scale $L/c$ should be much slower than that of the active particles, $L/v_0$, for large enough $v_0$ (at fixed tumbling rate $\alpha$).
+In other words, our assumption of time scale separation is that $\sqrt{Y/m}\ll v_0$, as for a heavy string.\\ When integrating out the active particles, we keep track of the terms to order $\ve^2$ and focus on the behavior of the field at time scales $t \sim O(\ve^{-2})$, \textit{i.e.} the Markov approximation will be exact in the limit $\ve \to 0, t \to \infty$ keeping $\ve^2 t$ constant.
+Moreover, such time scale separation typically also requires a weak coupling $\zeta_\phi \ll 1$ in \eqref{body force}.